hertogp/imagine/README.md

   - prog=<other-cmd>, overrides class-to-command map.
     Only useful if `cmd` itself is not an appropiate class in your document.

-  If the command fails and/or produces no image, the original fenced code block is retained unchanged.
+  If the command fails, the original fenced code block is retained unchanged.
   Any info on stderr is relayed by Imagine, which might be useful for troubleshooting.

   If the command succeeds but produces no image, a line reporting the missing Image is included in the output document as output.